DHTMLX/docs-spreadsheet/docs/mcp-server.md

 **Columns, rows, and sheets**

 ~~~
-How do I lock specific rows and columns in DHTMLX Spreadsheet?
+How do I freeze specific rows and columns in DHTMLX Spreadsheet?
 ~~~
 ~~~
 How do I add and switch between sheets in DHTMLX Spreadsheet programmatically?